jeremyandrews/Argus-app/memory-bank/progress.md

    - ✅ Create NewsViewModel and NewsDetailViewModel

 2. **UI Modernization (Target: June 2025)**
-   - Complete Phase 3-4 of modernization plan
+   - ✅ Complete Phase 3 of modernization plan
-   - Refactor NewsView to use NewsViewModel
+   - ✅ Refactor NewsView to use NewsViewModel
+   - ✅ Implement model adapter pattern to connect SwiftData Test and main app
-   - Refactor NewsDetailView to use NewsDetailViewModel
+   - ✅ Refactor NewsDetailView to use NewsDetailViewModel
-   - Implement modern background task handling
+   - 🔶 Implement modern background task handling

 3. **Cleanup and Performance (Target: July 2025)**
    - Complete Phase 5 of modernization plan